-- Strict NON weight bearing (meaning do NOT place any part of the foot down on ground) for 2 weeks. - Then weight bearing as tolerated for additional 4-6 weeks in a cam walker boot. - Keep foot elevated above heart level to reduce swelling for the first 2-3 weeks or as long as it takes for you. - Minimal activity. - You will need the assistance of crutches, a walker, a roll-a-bout device, and/or wheelchair during the non weight bearing weeks. - Do not immerse operated foot/ ankle in water. - Do not place any items down into the cast for any reason; please call the nurse for advice. - Keep cast/ cam walker boot clean and dry. - You will need to plan for clothing to fit over the cast or cam walker boot. - You need to practice heel weight bearing activity prior to surgery, to verify you are able. - You may not drive for 6 to 10 weeks post-op, maybe longer if complications or other procedures are included in your surgery not noted above.
+- \Strict HEEL weight bearing for 3-6 weeks in a non removable fiberglass cast. - \Then weight bearing as tolerated for additional 2-4 weeks in a cam walker boot. - \If you are diabetic these time frames will be increased. - \Keep foot elevated above heart level to reduce swelling for the first 2-3 weeks or as long as it takes for you. - \ Minimal activity. - \You may need the assistance of crutches, walker, roll-a-bout during the HEEL weight bearing weeks. - \Do not immerse operated foot/ ankle in water, DO NOT GET CAST WET! - \Do not place any items down into the cast for any reason; please call the nurse for advice. - \Keep cast/ cam walker boot clean and dry. - \You will need to plan for clothing to fit over the cast or cam walker boot. - \You may not drive for 6 to 10 weeks post-op, maybe longer if complications or other procedures are included in your surgery not noted above.